RedPillStudios/Last-Resort-Project/Roadmap.md

 ROADMAP

-0.5.2-> fix stuff such as shooting and ball, controller, screen resizable and fullscreen
+0.5.2-> Fix stuff such as shooting and ball, controller, screen resizable and fullscreen

 0.6-> Lvl 5 scroll and backround incluiding the limits and the camera ajustments animations & music